taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Blobs

-The data that a rollup publishes to its L1/data availability (DA) layer.
-They consist of the L2 transactions that are rolled up, along with some metadata.
-Blobs are introduced as a new transaction type within Ethereum with EIP-4844, and has rollup scaling specifically in mind.
+The data that a rollup publishes to its [L1](#layer-1)/[data availability (DA)](#data-availability) layer.
+They consist of the [L2](#layer-2) transactions that are rolled up, along with some metadata.
+Blobs are introduced as a new transaction type within Ethereum with [EIP-4844](#Proto-danksharding-(EIP-4844)), and has rollup scaling specifically in mind.
 Blobs persist on Ethereum’s Beacon Chain ephemerally.

 ## Blobspace

-The storage area within Ethereum’s Beacon nodes where blobs are published by rollups and ephemerally stored.
+The storage area within Ethereum’s Beacon nodes where [blobs](#blobs) are published by rollups and ephemerally stored.

 ## Block

 An ordered list of transactions and chain-related metadata that gets bundled together and published to the L1/DA layer.
-Nodes execute the transactions contained within blocks to change the rollup chain’s state.
+[Nodes](#node) execute the transactions contained within blocks to change the rollup chain’s state.
 Protocol rules dictate what constitutes a valid block, and invalid blocks are skipped over.

 ## Bridge